-Hotspot: A popular term for a wireless Internet connection that's available for public use, such as at a coffee shop or airport.
-These usually offer broadband Internet, but be wary of transmitting private information over an unsecured hotspot connection.
+Hotspot: A wireless Internet connection that's available for public use, such as at a coffee shop or airport.
+Be wary of transmitting private information over an unsecured hotspot connection.

 Internet: One big global connection (or millions of smaller ones, depending upon your perspective) that links computers together so they can communicate virtually instantaneously.

 Internet Service Provider (ISP): The company that provides your Internet connection.
 AT&T and Comcast are two well-known ISPs.
-AT&T uses a technology called DSL (Digital Subscriber Line) to provide Internet access via telephone lines, while Comcast uses coaxial cable.
+AT&T uses technologies such as DSL (digital subscriber line) and fiber optics, while Comcast uses coaxial cable.